ISR Community: Scientists Without Borders®

 Learn more about how ISR is working with CAPTRS to design serious games for crisis response.

-Scientists, especially those from across the ISR Community in low-resource countries and contexts, identified the need for more access to and coordination of specialized data resources and institutional partnerships.
+Scientists, especially those from across the ISR community in low-resource countries and contexts, identified the need for more access to and coordination of specialized data resources and institutional partnerships.
 The ISR pre-positions scientific resources, so that scientists can connect to them quickly across borders, without extensive applications or long waits for approvals.

 These tools, including high-performance computing, remote sensing, geospatial-temporal mapping, and databases, can help scientists address the worst impacts of disaster, including damage to people, communities, and livelihoods from heatwaves, wildfires and flooding.